Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Experiments

 \subsection{Effectiveness of \modelname}

 We evaluate our fMRI-to-image reconstruction framework on test data and compare it with state-of-the-art methods.

 Table \ref{tb:main} summarizes the results, with all metrics and standard deviations averaged across subjects over five runs.
 Visualizations of reconstructed examples from the test set are shown in Figure~\ref{fig:reconstructed}.
-As shown in Table \ref{tb:main}, \modelname outperforms state-of-the-art methods across all datasets and metrics, with up to a 17\% improvement in LPIPS, indicating higher perceptual similarity to the original images.
-Unlike baselines such as Mindeye2~\citep{scotti2024mindeye2} and Mindeye1~\citep{scotti2023reconstructing}, which often ignore key objects, \modelname successfully reconstructs all objects, yielding notable gains in PixCorr, SSIM, and LPIPS.
+As shown in Table \ref{tb:main}, \modelname outperforms state-of-the-art methods across all datasets and metrics, with up to a 6\% improvement in LPIPS, indicating higher perceptual similarity to the original images.
+Unlike baselines such as Mindeye2~\citep{scotti2024mindeye2} and Mindeye1~\citep{scotti2023reconstructing}, which often ignore key objects, \modelname successfully reconstructs all objects, yielding notable gains across all metrics.
 These results demonstrate the effectiveness of our framework in translating brain activity into accurate, perceptually aligned image reconstructions.

 We further evaluate our method on a question answering (QA) task using reconstructed test images from the NSD dataset.
 For each image, we retrieve a corresponding question–answer pair from the COCO dataset~\citep{lin2014microsoft} and use Qwen2.5~\citep{bai2025qwen2} to answer the question based on the generated image.
 QA accuracy is reported in Table~\ref{tb:qa}.
 Our method achieves an accuracy of 60.54\%, significantly outperforming state-of-the-art methods.
 This demonstrates that our reconstructions are not only visually faithful but also semantically meaningful.